Rshokar/QDSHacks2023/README.md

 ### Features

 #### Basic Analytics
-- Select a Truck Id
+- Select a Truck ID from the dropdown menu.
-- View the top row of analytics
+- The top row of analytics will display key statistics.
-- The bar chart idicates average stats at different stages
+- The bar chart represents average stats at different stages:
-  - Light Blue: idle
+ - Light Blue: Idle
  - Green: Empty
-  - Loaded
+ - Dark Blue: Loaded
-- At the very bottom indicates that trucks best and worst route.
+- The bottom section indicates the best and worst routes for the selected truck.

 #### Truckin' Sights
-- Select a shovel id
+- Select a shovel ID from the dropdown menu.
-- Select a dump id
+- Select a dump ID from the dropdown menu.
-- The UI will indicate searching
+- The UI will indicate that it is searching for the optimal truck.
-- An Truck id will be shown
+- The recommended Truck ID will be displayed.
-- Basic analytics will be shown bellow
+- Basic analytics for the recommended truck will be shown below.
 <br>

 ## Contact Information